dyne/handbook-dev/docs/research/new_project.md

 # New projects checklist

-When you start a new project in Dyne it's a moment of joy, for the people involved and for the purpose of the project you start.
+When you start a new project in Dyne it's a moment of joy, for the people involved and for the project you start.

-If you are the developer many of the times the purpose of the project, is for the joy of doing that!
-And dreaming about how your tech will enhance the society and its users.
+If you are the developer many of the time the purpose of the project, is for the joy of doing that!
+And dreaming about how your tech will enhance society and its users.

-Here some suggestions to boost it like just in Dyne.org we do.
+Here are some suggestions to make your project a Dyne.org project:

-- [ ] Start writing and coding alone or with your buddies till you feel happy enough to demo it at the standup
+-   [ ] Ask people at Dyne.org for a review and note down opinions and criticism, do not take it personal 🦁 it will always be aimed at improving your project.
-- [ ] Add a LICENSE and the copyright (mostly you want to use and AGPLv3-or-later)
+-   [ ] Make sure to acknowledge all people 👯  who have contributed to the project or whose work the project is based upon.
-- [ ] Document it with a essential subset of commands to run the software in the README.md and other standard info.
-You can copy from this [template](https://github.com/puria/readme)
+-   [ ] Add a LICENSE.txt file 📜 to the root of the project (use AGPLv3).
+Assign the copyright to the Dyne.org foundation and include your name, year and the short license statement **on every source code file**.
-- [ ] Add more general documentation and the rationale of the project in the site by adding a page [here](https://github.com/dyne/dyne.github.io/tree/main/src/pages/software) if you need help for the text and copywriting give a shout to the clusterdyne group
+-   [ ] Book a demo at the weekly standup 📆 or at a internal tech alignment, start showing what your project does and why, then how.
+Take notes of feedback.
-- [ ] Ask for a logo from the design people
+-   [ ] Announce the joy 🥳 in the public dyne chat channels
-- [ ] Ask for a social post card or make one by yourself with [luigi](https://luigi.dyne.org)
+-   [ ] Document the essential subset of commands to install and run the software 📖 in the README.
+You can use this [README template](https://github.com/puria/readme)
-- [ ] Tweet it and ask the clusterdyne team to put it in the communication plan if it worths
+-   [ ] Add more general documentation and the purpose and use-cases of the project ️🗺️ into a [Dyne.org website page](https://github.com/dyne/dyne.github.io/tree/main/src/pages/software) and file a PR asking for a review to the website curators.
-- [ ] Ask for review from the collegues for insightful opinions and reviews
+-   [ ] Propose your logo 🖼️ or ask designers for help by giving some ideas about images and things that share inspiration with what your project do.
-- [ ] Mention credits/aknowledgements explicitly if based on other persons work also
+-   [ ] Make a promotional postcard ready for social distribution 📢 with [Luigi](https://luigi.dyne.org)
-- [ ] If a service add the status of monitoring to the [monitoring page](https://github.com/dyne/status)
+-   [ ] Tweet about your project 🍷 and ask other people at Dyne.org to include it into the communication plan and announcement schedule.
-- [ ] Write in the public dyne chats announcing the joy
+-   [ ] If your new project is a service then add the status of monitoring 🔭 to the [monitoring page](https://github.com/dyne/status)
-- [ ] Enable the Sponsorships in the settings of your repo
+-   [ ] Enable Sponsorships 💰 in the settings of your repo: `echo “github: dyne” \> .github/FUNDING.yml`
-- [ ] Automate deployment if possible and suitable.
+-   [ ] Automate deployment 🤖 if possible and suitable.
 Ask if need help and take inspiration from common and [shared workflows](https://github.com/dyne/workflows/tree/main/.github/workflows) like docker image publishing